binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter6.md

 {#wdcnz-demo-2}
 ![](images/HandsOnHack.png)

 The following attack was one of five that I demonstrated at WDCNZ in 2015.
 There was one leading up to this which focused on exploiting a Cross-Site Scripting (XSS) vulnerable website with the Browser Exploitation Framework (BeEF).
-This can be found in the Web Applications chapter of [fascicle 1](https://leanpub.com/holistic-infosec-for-web-developers-fascicle1-vps-network-cloud-webapplications) under the Cross-Site Scripting (XSS) section.
+This can be found in the Web Applications chapter of [Fascicle 1](https://leanpub.com/holistic-infosec-for-web-developers-fascicle1-vps-network-cloud-webapplications) under the Cross-Site Scripting (XSS) section.

 You can find the video of how this attack is played out [here](https://www.youtube.com/watch?v=tb4o5UCHzSA).